day8/re-frame/docs/CodeWalkthrough.md

 ```
 If, later, a view function subscribes to a query like this:
     `(subscribe [:some-query-id])`   ;; note use of `:some-query-id`
-then `a-query-fn` will be used to perform the query over application state
+then `a-query-fn` will be used to perform the query over the application state.
-and deliver a stream of values.

 Each time application state changes, `a-query-fn` will be
 called again to compute a new materialised view (a new computation over app state)